The surprisingly easy way to benefit your animal’s health

 Here are two ways you can use chanting for healing with your animals:

 1. Chanting the first Reiki mantra: The “oh” sound is associated with the navel area, the “oo” sound with the solar plexus, and the “ay” sound with the heart/head.
 So this chant can help to move your energy from the earth up—just as if you are a beautiful tree who is nurtured from the earth, and growing and expanding upward.
 This is how all creatures on earth grow, from the earth up—and we must remember that this is also our true essence.
 When we remember this, we can more easily deal with the difficult situations we and our animals may face.
-To chant the first Reiki mantra, follow along with Frans Stiene, co-founder of the International House of Reiki:
+Listen in and chant along with this beautiful, musical rendition of chanting Choku Rei, by Jonathan Goldman.

 Your thoughts are your message to the world.
 Just as the rays are the messages of the sun. —Amit Ray